leminhtr/Todo_App/README.md

 ### To Do App V1
 - Create a **To Do App** that allows basic **CRUD** operations.
 - Design the app using bootstrap.
-- The App simulate HTTP calls to fetch data in local using angular-in-memory-web-api.
+- The App simulate HTTP calls to fetch data in local using _angular-in-memory-web-api_.

 #### Create:
 You may use the _return key_ or the button to create a todo.